The views expressed by the host on this show, now documented to be almost always right, 99.

 They were the industry's darling last summer.

-As consumers refuse to pay a premium for a fuel efficient vehicle now that the average price of a gallon of gasoline nationally has slipped to two dollars.
+Sales have collapsed as consumers refuse to pay a premium for a fuel-efficient vehicle now that the average price of a gallon of gasoline nationally has slipped to $2.

 So another totally wrong business decision forced by government.